AdobeDocs/analytics.en/help/analyze/report-builder/data-requests/configuring-report-dates/c-customized-date-expressions/t-customized-date-expressions.md

 1. On the [!UICONTROL Request Wizard: Step 1], select **[!UICONTROL Rolling Dates]**.
 1. Enable **[!UICONTROL Custom Expression]**.
 1. Type a special expression in the **[!UICONTROL From]** and **[!UICONTROL To]** fields, following the abbreviations, syntax rules, and examples given below.
->The following topics provide more information about customized date expressions: